Cloud accounting software that's HMRC- and MTD-compliant is a powerful ally, especially when it's time to file your tax return.

 Wondering when you’ll have the cash flow to hire a new member of staff?
 If you use a tool like FreshBooks, you can quickly glance at your Profit and Loss report straight from your Dashboard.

 Cloud-based systems are designed to give you an up-to-date view of your business’s data.
 This has so many benefits when you apply all the features of FreshBooks’ online technology.
 Checking up-to-date data before you make a decision is just good business sense.
 And the cloud makes data readily accessible—right there at your fingertips.

 Integrated Business Applications

 If your cloud accounting software only integrates with your bank account, you’re using the wrong one.
 Look out for software that integrates with a whole host of business applications.
 These integrations provide even greater efficiencies, helping you get back to what’s important: Running your business.

-As HMRC continues to roll out its Making Tax Digital (MTD) plans, look out for software that’s already MTD for VAT ready.
-FreshBooks is one of these tools and is already working on the next phase of compliance.
+As HMRC continues to roll out its Making Tax Digital (MTD) plans, look out for software that’s compliant with MTD for VAT.
+FreshBooks is one of these tools, and allows one-click submission of your VAT return to HMRC.

 Give the Cloud a Try This Year With FreshBooks

 If you recognise how much all these benefits of cloud accounting software could improve your business performance, check out your FreshBooks options.
 Many businesses appreciate how online accounting software decreases the time and stress involved in filing tax returns.

 More than that, moving away from the bind of traditional desktop software and manual data entry to cloud-based accounting software transforms your whole work experience.
 To benefit from these many advantages, all you need is your FreshBooks account and internet access.